CallumQ/Resume-Template/README.md

 ## How to use
 Edit the placeholder content in `resume.tex`.
 Upon saving the file, the pdf will be automatically regenerated.

+If you want to add any additional dependencies, they can be added in the `DEPENDS.txt` file.

 ## Example
 An example output CV can be found [here](Example/Example_Resume.pdf).